-- (i) Except as otherwise provided ordinary hours worked outside the span of 6:00am to 6:00pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this subclause. - (ii) Employees engaged in the following functions will be entitled to a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the following times:
+- (i) Except as otherwise provided ordinary hours worked outside the span of 6:00am to 6:00pm Monday to Friday shall attract a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the span of hours specified in this subclause. - (ii) Subject to subclause 19C(iii), employees engaged in the following functions will be entitled to a 20% shift penalty in addition to the ordinary hourly rate of pay for the actual time worked outside the following times:

-Aerodromes 5.00am to 10.00pm
+Aerodromes 5:00am to 10:00pm

-Caretakers 5.00am to 10.00pm
+Caretakers 5:00am to 10:00pm

-Childcare 6.00am to 7.00pm
+Childcare and community care 5:00am to 8:00pm

-Cleaners 5.00am to 9.00pm
+Cleaners 5:00am to 9:00pm

-Entertainment, Theatres and Hospitality 6.00am to 11.00pm
+Entertainment, Events, Theatres and Hospitality 5:00am to 11:00pm

-Libraries 8.00am to 9.00pm
+Libraries 8:00am to 9:00pm

-Leisure Centres 5.00am to 11.00pm
+Leisure Centres 5:00am to 11:00pm

+Media and communication 5:00am to 11:00pm

+Museums and galleries 5:00am to 9:00pm

-Parking Station Attendants 6.00am to 10.00pm
+Parking Station Attendants 6:00am to 10:00pm

-Pools 5.00am to 11.00pm
+Pools 5:00am to 11:00pm

-Rangers and parking officers 5.00am to 10.00pm
+Rangers and parking officers 5:00am to 10:00pm

-Security/watchpersons 5.00am to 10.00pm
+Security/watchpersons 5:00am to 10:00pm

-- (iii) Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - (iv) With the exception of staff engaged in the function of street sweeping, employees in receipt of the Level 2 Adverse Working Conditions allowance provided under clause 15(ii) of this Award shall not also receive shift penalties for work performed outside the hours of 6:00am to 6:00pm Monday to Friday as provided by subclause (i). - (v) An employee may request to work ordinary hours outside the span of 6:00am and 6:00pm or any of the other spans detailed in clause 18C(ii), in lieu of the ordinary hours the employee would otherwise be rostered to work. - (a) An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed; - (b) The employer will not unreasonably withhold agreement to such a request; - (c) Any such agreement shall not apply to new or vacant positions; - (d) Where an employee requests to work ordinary hours outside the relevant span of hours the employer shall not be required to pay a shift penalty for the actual time worked.
+- (iii) Notwithstanding the provisions in subclause 19(c)(ii), employees employed prior to 1 July 2020 in the following functions shall retain their entitlement to a shift penalty in addition to their ordinary hourly rate of pay as it existed under the Local Government (State) Award 2017: - (a) Childcare and community care; - (b) Entertainment, Events, Theatres and Hospitality; - (c) Media and communication; and - (d) Museums and galleries - (iv) Shift penalties shall be payable for ordinary work performed between Monday and Friday and shall not be paid on weekends. - (v) With the exception of staff engaged in the function of street sweeping, employees in receipt of the Level 2 Adverse Working Conditions allowance provided under clause 16(ii) of this Award shall not also receive shift penalties for work performed outside the hours of 6:00am to 6:00pm Monday to Friday as provided by subclause (i). - (vi) An employee may request to work ordinary hours outside the span of 6:00am and 6:00pm or any of the other spans detailed in clause 19C(ii), in lieu of the ordinary hours the employee would otherwise be rostered to work. - (a) An employee's request must be in writing and must outline a period within which the arrangement is to be reviewed; - (b) The employer will not unreasonably withhold agreement to such a request; - (c) Any such agreement shall not apply to new or vacant positions; - (d) Where an employee requests to work ordinary hours outside the relevant span of hours the employer shall not be required to pay a shift penalty for the actual time worked.